February 12th 1955, Lundy

 He made way for the door, but it proved to be quite a task in the darkness.
 It was already late and the only place to enlighten the area was a window.

-Tezuka moved towards it, to open its curtains.
+Tezuka moved towards it, to open its old curtains.

 But as he wished to do so, the window blew open on its own.
-A strong gust of wind entered, making Tezuka pinch his eyes.
+A strong gust of winter wind entered, making Tezuka pinch his eyes.
 It was cold.
 But somehow, the wind felt very soft as well.
 Like it was somehow....
-Predicting something....
+Foreboding something....

 "My...."
-He heard from behind him.
+He heard a soft voice from behind him.
 Tezuka froze to the ground.
 He was not alone anymore.

 "If you're not with the police, would you be so kind as to stand slightly closer to the door?
 I'm a little busy."
 Indeed, the boy seemed to be fussing with a lock of what seemed a safe.